 The main court, Manolo Santana, seats 12,500 spectators with court 2, Arantxa Sánchez Vicario, equipt with 3,500 seats and court 3 containing 2,500 seats.
 All courts were reconstructed in 2013 and are seen as some of the very best clay courts in the world.

 Qualification For 2019 Davis Cup

 The 12 winners will progress to the Davis Cup group stages in Madrid later in the year.
-They will join Argentina and Great Britain, who have received wildcard entries, along with the four semi-finalists from 2018: France, Croatia, United States and Spain.
+They will join France and Serbia, who have received wildcard entries, along with the four semi-finalists from 2019: Great Britain, Canada, Russia and Spain.

 |Stage Of Tournament||Players Prize Money||Federation Prize Money|